Giovanni Reyna: International career

 After representing the United States at several youth levels, Reyna received his first call up to the senior United States squad for matches against Wales and Panama in November 2020.
 On November 12, 2020, a day before his 18th birthday, Reyna made his senior national team debut against Wales.
 In the following game, a 6–2 friendly victory over Panama, Reyna started and scored his first senior goal directly from a free kick.

 In 2021, Reyna won the inaugural CONCACAF Nations League and scored in the 3–2 victory against rivals Mexico in the final.

 On March 24, 2022, during a third-round 2022 World Cup qualification match against Mexico at Estadio Azteca, Reyna dribbled past six Mexican defenders in a single run before being dispossessed; after the match it was compared to Diego Maradona's "Goal of the Century" run during the quarter-finals of the 1986 World Cup, which was also at the Azteca.

 In the 2022 FIFA World Cup, Reyna played only 52 minutes in four games.
 His sidelining throughout the group stage of the tournament led to speculation from analysts of possible issues within the team.
 USMNT head coach Gregg Berhalter publicly addressed issues regarding an anonymous player for a lack of commitment and poor attitude, and confirmed that the team had held a meeting to determine if that player were to remain with the team in Qatar for the remainder of the tournament.
 On December 12, 2022, Reyna confirmed that he was the aforementioned player about whom Berhalter was speaking, and apologized for his behavior while criticizing the decision to publicize the information.
 In January 2023, it was revealed that Berhalter had been confronted during the tournament about damaging personal information that was floated to superiors.
 Danielle Reyna, Reyna's mother, confirmed that she was the one who informed the U.S. Soccer Federation about the episode of violent behavior between Berhalter and his wife from 1991.
+Ultimately this led to an investigation of Berhalter that found the incident to be isolated and no reason to not employ him as a coach.

 During the 2023 CONCACAF Nations League, Reyna recorded two assists in the United States' 2–0 victory over Canada in the final, where he was named man of the match.
 On October 17, 2023, he recorded his first international brace in a 4–0 friendly win over Ghana.
 During the 2024 CONCACAF Nations League Finals, Reyna assisted two goals in the United States' 3–1 semi-final victory over Jamaica.
 In the following game, he scored in the 2–0 final victory against Mexico, again being named man of the match as well as the best player of the tournament.